openvar/rest_variantValidator/docs/DOCKER.md

 # Then perforn shut down
 ctrl + c

-# Create the vdb container (This takes a few of minutes)
+# Create the vdb container (This takes a few minutes)
 $ docker-compose up vdb

 # When you see the following message the container has been created.